genbtc/whatCD-API-utorrent-renamer/README.md

    This can be fairly large (52MB for 4163 files) but does not count towards your ratio.
 Then open the .zip of torrents you downloaded, go into the subfolder containing the torrents themselves, and Extract them all to the seeding\ dir.
    To be clear, you should have *.torrent files in seeding\ now and nothing else (do not extract the summary file or the dated folder).

-5. Run Script 1 and 2 and wait for 2 to complete. #2 might take hours but, don't worry, you will only have to run script 2 once.
+5. Run Script 1 and 2 and wait for 2 to complete.
+Script #2 might take hours to download but, don't worry, it is resume capable and you will only have to download once.
    Each one should generate some text files in the rename-project\ parent dir.
 You should inspect these to see what happened.
    While you are waiting for script 2, open Script #3 in a text editor and start reading the comments/documentation.
    At this point you will need to figure out the torrent renaming pattern I scripted, and modify it to suit yourself.